kevinwshin/French-House-Manual/README.md

 ### Common Interests
 1. No animals allowed.
-2. Television use in common areas is outlawed, excepting for special events such as a house movie night. (if a member's TV is used for such an event it must be removed from commons by evening)
+2. Television use in common areas is outlawed, excepting for special events such as a house movie night (if a member's TV is used for such an event it must be removed from commons by evening).
 3. Entering a housemate's room without permission is considered a violation of privacy and such acts may warrant a Member Review.
 4. No singing, live, or loud music after 10PM Sundays through Thursdays.
 Members should lower music when asked by a housemate, regardless of time of day.
 5. Members must be courteous and abide by French House and ICC policies.